bbrizzee/placeholder-gpt/README.md

 95% of the code for this bot was written by GPT-4, and the first version was entirely written by mimicking the [GPT-4 developer livestream](https://www.youtube.com/watch?v=outcGtbnMuQ).

-This version of the bot uses a single python script (discord_bot.py) and runs on Heroku.
+This version of the bot uses two python scripts (discord_bot.py and librarian.py) and runs on Heroku.

+librarian.py watches the last several chat messages and attempts to extract user facts from the conversations to use as context for the bot's responses.
+This is a highly unstable and rudimentary implementation of semi-persistent memory that doesn't require expanding the token limit.

 For this code to work, you must configure a Discord app and bot using the [Discord Developer Portal](https://discord.com/developers/applications/).